 A Virtual Private Network is great for encrypting your data and boosting security, but it’s also useful to obscure your IP address.
 Your IP address is assigned to your internet connection by your service provider.
 It can reveal who your service provider is and where you’re located.
 If you’ve ever visited YouTube and seen “Sorry, this video isn’t available in your country.”
-You may try to sign up for new service only to find out your country isn’t supported, your IP address is how they know.
+You may try to sign up for a new service only to find out your country isn’t supported, your IP address is how they know.
 Many people use VPNs specifically to get around those location restrictions.
-When you sign in to a VPN test, usually you can choose an “exit server,” or a location your VPN test will “pretend” you’re actually located.
-Usually that’s enough to convince a service you’re in a supported country.
+When you sign in to a VPN test, usually, you can choose an “exit server” or a location your VPN test will “pretend” you’re actually located.
+Usually, that’s enough to convince a service you’re in a supported country.

-You might think that by using a popular and leading VPN test solution you ensure that your IP address and online activities remain concealed.
-To verify that your information and identity are indeed safely concealed, you need to check that your system is not vulnerable to IP or DNS leaks, and stop IP leaks you come across in your tests.
+You might think that by using a popular and leading VPN test solution, you ensure that your IP address and online activities remain concealed.
+To verify that your information and identity are indeed safely concealed, you need to check that your system is not vulnerable to IP or DNS leaks and stop IP leaks you come across in your tests.
 There are many available websites and services online for Canadian consumers who can quickly test whether your system is leaking into your DNS traffic or IP address.
 Once on a Canadian service website, you can click here to learn more about how to use the IP leak testing tool.

 Whichever Website or Service Site You Use, The Steps Are Basically The Same:

 - Disconnect your VPN client and point your web browser to the testing website.

 - Make a note of your public IP and DNS server address displayed.